-Felix M. Simon is a journalist, researcher, and doctoral student at the Oxford Internet Institute (OII) and a Knight News Innovation Fellow at Columbia University’s Tow Center for Digital Journalism.
+Felix M. Simon is a journalist, communication researcher, and doctoral student at the Oxford Internet Institute (OII), a Knight News Innovation Fellow at Columbia University’s Tow Center for Digital Journalism, and an affiliate at the Center for Information, Technology, and Public Life (CITAP) at the University of North Carolina at Chapel Hill.
 He also works as a research assistant at the Reuters Institute for the Study of Journalism (RISJ) and regularly writes and comments on technology, media, and politics for various international outlets.

 Felix graduated with a BA in Film and Media Studies as well as English Studies (Distinction) from Goethe-University Frankfurt, and he holds an MSc in Social Science of the Internet from the OII.
-During his previous studies, he was funded by the renowned journalism programme of the German Konrad-Adenauer-Foundation and he is currently a fellow at the Salzburg Global Seminar.
 Before returning to the OII for his doctoral studies, Felix worked as a journalist, editor and researcher in London.
 Past work experience also includes the BBC and Olympic Broadcasting Services (OBS) in London and Innsbruck.